The Waste Electrical and Electronic Equipment Regulations (WEEE), EU

 Customers that wish to purchase a RoHS compliant version of any product that is

-not designated as RoHS compliant YES should contact our sales office or check
+not designated as RoHS compliant YES should contact us or check